A nonparametric Bayesian analysis of independent and identically distributed observations of covariate-driven Poisson processes: Multi-bandwidth Gaussian process methods for covariate-based intensities

 \subsection{Posterior sampling via a Metropolis-within-Gibbs algorithm}

-As the posterior distribution from \eqref{Eq:Posterior} is not available in closed form, we resort to a Metropolis-within-Gibbs algorithm to approximately sample from $\Pi(\cdot|D^{(n)})$.
+Noting that the posterior distribution from \eqref{Eq:Posterior} is not available in closed form, we construct a suitable MCMC algorithm of Metropolis-within-Gibbs type to approximately draw from $\Pi(\cdot|D^{(n)})$.
 Following the usual MCMC methodology, we then employ the generated samples to concretely compute Bayesian point estimates and credible sets.

-A delicate aspect for the implementation of likelihood-based nonparametric procedures for inhomogeneous point processes is the analytical intractability of the likelihood, since the latter involves an integral of the intensity over the observation window, cf.~\eqref{Eq:Likelihood}, which cannot generally be computed in closed form.
+A delicate aspect for likelihood-based nonparametric procedures for inhomogeneous point processes is the analytical intractability of the likelihood, since the latter involves an integral of the intensity over the observation window, cf.~\eqref{Eq:Likelihood}, which cannot generally be computed in closed form.
 In our implementation, we tackle this difficulty resorting to numerical integration, specifically via piece-wise constant quadrature.
 In the context of nonparametric Bayesian intensity estimation for models without covariates, more sophisticated methods based on data augmentation have been proposed to handle the resulting `doubly-intractable' posteriors; see~\cite{AMM09}.
 These techniques could conceivably be adapted to the present covariate-based setting; however, we did not pursue such extensions here, as we found our approach to yield satisfactory results both in the simulation studies of Section \ref{Sec:Simulations} and in the data analysis of Section \ref{Sec:RealData}.
 Devising `exact' MCMC samplers for the problem at hand, and comparing their performance to our approach based on numerical likelihood approximations, is an interesting direction for future work.

 The employed MCMC algorithm alternates samples from the full conditional distributions, given below, of the quantities $\rho^*,\theta_1,\dots,\theta_d,\ell_1,\dots,\ell_d$ and $w$, cf.~Section \ref{Subsec:Prior}.
 For the functional parameter $w:\Zcal\to\R$, we introduce the `high-dimensional' discretization